dgasmith/opt_einsum/paper/paper.md

 back to the ``numpy` library and can be found in all ``numpy.einsum`` function calls in version 1.12 or later.

+# Acknowledgements

+We acknowledge additional contributions from Fabian-Robert Stöter, Robert T.
+McGibbon, and Nils Werner to this project.

 # References